KUMAON HILLS TRAVEL GUIDE

 The restaurant was on the top floor.
 Climbing the steep stairs was not very comfortable but in the hunt of food, it was accomplished.
 Getting there we realized, it was a Bong maintained hotel.
 Hence the menu had authentic Bengali dishes.
 What luck!
 We preferred to sit at the open terrace so that we could breathe in the fresh air and enjoy uninterrupted views of the Panchachuli peaks.

-The next morning it was a clear sunny day and we enjoyed a panoramic view of the entire Pancha Chuli range from our balcony – perhaps the best moment of the tour so far.
+The next morning it was a clear sunny day.
+We enjoyed a panoramic view of the entire Pancha Chuli range from our balcony – perhaps the best moment of the tour so far.
 The hotel garden bloomed with beautiful flowers which added an ethnic touch to our stay at Munsiyari and we promised our nomadic self to come back here again after a dozen winters and springs.

 TRIP TO BINSAR VALLEY IN KUMAON HILLS TRAVELOGUE:-